Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolRoleMember.md

 ```

 ### -TenantId
-The unique ID of the tenant to perform the operation on.
+Specifies the unique ID of the tenant on which to perform the operation.
-If this is not provided, then the value will default to the tenant of the current user.
+The default value is the tenant of the current user.
-This parameter is only applicable to partner users.
+This parameter applies only to partner users.

 ```yaml
 Type: Guid